Morfly/airin/examples/migration/android-compose-dagger/README.md

 # Android Compose Dagger Sample
-This is a sample image browsing image that allows searching by specific queries.
-The app uses [_Pixabay API_](https://pixabay.com/api/docs/) as a backend for the image search feature.
+Android image browsing application.
+It uses [_Pixabay API_](https://pixabay.com/api/docs/) as a backend for the image search feature.

 The project is aimed to demonstrate how Airin can migrate to Bazel a multimodule Android Gradle application with the following technologies in use:
 - [_Jetpack Compose_](https://developer.android.com/jetpack/compose) including [_Paging 3_](https://developer.android.com/jetpack/androidx/releases/paging) and [_Navigation_](https://developer.android.com/jetpack/compose/navigation).